digitallyinduced/ihp/Guide/your-first-project.markdown

 Next, you want to setup your account and connect Shipnix with your DigitalOcean account.

-When all the steps are finished, DigitalOcean needs about 10 minutes to processs your NixOS image.
+When all required steps are finished, DigitalOcean needs about 10 minutes to processs your NixOS image.
+This is a one-time thing.

 ![Shipnix Sign Up](images/first-project/shipnix-wait-processing.png)